Stokes Bay line: Construction delayed

 Much time passed without any construction being undertaken, while the cost estimate for the construction climbed; now it was £40,000 due to measures required by the LSWR for safe operation; moreover land acquisition was now estimated to cost £10,735.
 It was necessary to apply to Parliament for an extension of time for construction.

 The company negotiated with the LSWR for the latter to operate the line; agreement was reached on 9 March 1858 for an annual rental of £1,600, the figure later increased to £1,800.

 Agreement was reached, and ratified by the Stokes Bay Railway and Pier Act 1858 (21 & 22 Vict. c. l) that gained royal assent on 28 June, that the SBRP would make the line, and construct the pier with a covered station; the LSWR would work the line, provided that Isle of Wight Ferry Company (IWFC) passengers used Stokes Bay pier exclusively.
 The LSWR guaranteed equal fares from London to Portsmouth or Gosport, with IWFC steamer charges not to exceed one-twelfth of those fares.
 The LSWR would retain SBRP fares and pier tolls, but tolls from non-railway passengers and goods would go to the SBRP.
 The agreement provided for suspension of the LSWR payment for working the railway if the ferry were prevented from working by bad weather, or other cause.

-A tender for the construction, at £28,600 from a contractor called Lucas was accepted, but in post-tender negotiation there was a failure to come to terms and Lucas did not continue.
-The established contractors Thomas Brassey and Alex Ogilvie now appeared on the scene, and agreed to construct the line, taking shares in full payment.
+A tender for the construction from a contractor called Lucas, priced at £28,600, was accepted, but in post-tender negotiation there was a failure to come to terms and Lucas did not continue.
+The established contractors, Thomas Brassey and Alex Ogilvie, now appeared on the scene, and agreed to construct the line, taking shares in full payment.